 Freekeh is very easy to prepare, it takes 15-20 minutes to soften (cracked freekeh), you will need about 2 1/2 cups of water to cook 1 cup of Freekeh.
 You can also use your rice maker and choose the brown rice option.

 This recipe is for Freekeh with chicken that we usually have for lunch or dinner in my family.
-We also add softly fried onions and top with fried nuts.
-Serve with plain yogurt on the side and a simple Arabic salad.
+It’s a traditional recipe that many Jordanian families make at home.
+You also might be able to find it served in some restaurants in Amman.
+To make this dish really delicious, we add lightly caramelised fried onions and top it with roasted pine nuts and almonds.
+This is usually served with plain yogurt and a simple Arabic salad on the side.

 - 1 tbsp olive oil

 - a pinch of salt

 - 1 onion chopped and fried in olive oil